2192

 When considering an investment in BigCommerce, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.

 Although BigCommerce isn't a bad business, it probably wouldn't be one of our picks.
-Although its , Wall Street expects growth to deteriorate from here.
-And while its strong gross margins suggest it can operate profitably and sustainably, the downside is its customer acquisition is less efficient than many comparable companies.
-On top of that, its growth is coming at a cost of significant cash burn.
+Although its revenue growth has been solid over the last three years, Wall Street expects growth to deteriorate from here.
+On top of that, its growth is coming at the cost of significant cash burn.

-Wall Street analysts covering the company had a one-year price target of $11.21 per share right before these results (compared to the current share price of $8.26).
+Wall Street analysts covering the company had a one-year price target of $9.50 right before these results (compared to the current share price of $6.76).